LUCASDUDUIT/ECE445/Notebooks/T'Andra/README.md

     * ![image](https://github.com/LUCASDUDUIT/ECE445/blob/main/Notebooks/T'Andra/Screenshot%202024-05-02%20142747.png)
 * Rotary encoder and select button worked.
 Rotary encoder had some glitches when incrementing and decrementing.
 So we will just increment and loop back around when selection options.
     * ![rotary encoder video](https://github.com/LUCASDUDUIT/ECE445/blob/main/Notebooks/T'Andra/20240418_155050.mp4)
+         * Warning: the video must be downloaded to view the video
 * Dc motor worked as it was just writing the output pin to 1 to run the motor.
-    * Warning: the video must be downloaded to view the video
 * In all, the user interface high level requirement has been fulfilled.
 The dispensing has slightly been fulfilled as I have not tested the IR sensors.
+    * ![user interface] ()
     * ![user interface video](https://github.com/LUCASDUDUIT/ECE445/blob/main/Notebooks/T'Andra/Snapchat-437174761%20(1).mp4)
         * Warning: the video must be downloaded to view the video